K-mikaZ/new_approach_adb__1st/README.md

   I wanted to offer (on a [site known to the community](https://github.com/collinbarrett/FilterLists)) a simple list (not of blocking, but automatic [redirect-rule](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#redirect-rule)), to help the *noop\** of all blocking filters (already present in your ad blocker, but also to come) and which used for that conditions ([!#if - !#endif](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#if-condition)).
 ###### *\*noop: for the uninitiated, equivalent to an empty response*.
 But I did not meet a great success (not at the level of the list host itself, but more with the ublock-origin team), [see for yourself](https://github.com/collinbarrett/FilterLists/issues/1731).
 My approach has been criticized, even mocked.<br><br>
-I never asked to touch up their codes.
-I just proposed a list to know that it was enough to install or not.
+I never asked to touch up their codes, so why so much hostility.
+I just proposed a list whether to install or not.

 > The redirect rule is not to speed up the browser.
 It is used to repair breaks, anti-adblock and to facilitate the drafting of the list.